particle-iot/docs/src/content/tools/developer-tools/ble-tdm.md

 - **Mean latency** The average (mean) latency.

 - **Minimum latency** Lowest latency.
-This is typically the advertising rate.
+This is typically the advertising interval.

 - **Maximum latency** Maximum latency.